 Why Does Brevity Matter?

-Brevity is one of the most important attributes of written or spoken.
-Brevity avoids static: unnecessary information.
+Brevity is one of the most important attributes of written or spoken discourse.
+Brevity avoids “static, unnecessary information.

 Prior to the internet, texts were expensive to produce and challenging to distribute.
 Writers had somewhat captive audiences, and, on occasion, they could enjoy the stage a bit too much and launch into wordy prose, unnecessary details, and anecdotal, writer-based prose.

 Now, however, thanks to the internet, we have loads of options.
 Our senses are bombarded with more information than ever before:

 - “1.7MB of data is created every second by every person during 2020.

 - In the last two years alone, the astonishing 90% of the world’s data has been created.